 - 1. Any time repair of the coolant pump is necessary, check the timing gear cover for erosion, or cavitation. - 2.
 Cavitation has the appearance of small holes, or "pock marks" on any surface where coolant flow exists.
-John Deere Coolants have cavitation preventatives added, but aluminum can still be susceptible to cavitation. - 3.
-Cavitation can also occur from a leaking radiator cap or coolant system.
-A leak can lower the boiling point of the coolant and accelerate the erosion of aluminum components. - IMPORTANT: Always change coolant when the coolant pump is replaced, since the cavitiation preventatives in the coolant have been depleted.
+John Deere Coolants have cavitation preventatives added, but aluminum can still be susceptible to cavitation. - Cavitation can also occur from a leaking radiator cap or coolant system..
+A leak can lower the boiling point of the coolant and accelerate the erosion of aluminum components.